THANK YOU for choosing to host a fundraiser to benefit the Animal Rescue League of Boston (ARL)!

 No, ARL is unable to promote your event, unless it is an approved Large-Scale Event or Partnership (see below).

 ARL considers a Large-Scale Event as any instance where you plan to market your event through ticket sales, press/media, or public social media accounts.

-“ANIMAL RESCUE LEAGUE OF BOSTON, ARL BOSTON, the ARL Boston logo, A CHAMPION FOR ANIMALS, HELPING ANIMALS SINCE 1899, OUR FOUR-FOOTED FRIENDS, and MATCH-UP II are all trademarks owned by Animal Rescue League of Boston.
+“ANIMAL RESCUE LEAGUE OF BOSTON, the Animal Rescue League of Boston logo, OUR FOUR-FOOTED FRIENDS, MATCH-UP II, TOO HOT FOR SPOT, and ANNA HARRIS SMITH LEGACY SOCIETY are all trademarks owned by Animal Rescue League of Boston.
 Any use of these marks for purposes of promoting services or events, including for fundraising purposes, or advertising products absent Animal Rescue League of Boston’s express written permission is strictly prohibited.
-Please contact us at firstname.lastname@example.org with permission/license requests.”
+Please contact us at email@example.com with permission/license requests.”